Ready to Hike? Click HERE. Read This.

 Distance: 8.5 miles one-way

-Cautions: Steep drop-offs; in winter, rocky overhangs have ice flows and hanging ice that can loosen during warming spells; heavy rainfall often causes serious flash floods of the flats along the river; crossing of McDonald Branch can be treacherous.
+Cautions: Steep drop-offs occur in places all along the trail.
+In winter, rocky overhangs have ice flows and hanging ice which can loosen during warming spells.
+If over night camping in the flats along the Piney River, be aware of weather conditions.
+Heavy rainfall often causes serious flash floods of the flats along the river.
+Areas that appear to be excellent for over night camping can be inundated quickly.
+The crossing of McDonald Branch at 6.6 miles South to North is treacherous.

 Water: There are no safe water sources along this section of trail because of surface contamination in all streams.
-Bring your own drinking water; boil or sterilize all water used for cooking.
+While there is plenty of clear water for bathing, there is danger of surface contamination in all streams.
+You are advised to bring your own water.
+Boil or sterilize all water used for cooking.

 At present, the CT is incomplete from near the confluence of Duskin Creek and Piney River to the Laurel-Snow Uplands Section in the direction of Trail-South and from the trailhead at Shut-In Gap Road in the direction of Trail-North into The Falls Segment.
 The exact route of these connections is undetermined.
 The section connecting to the Laurel-Snow Uplands Section from Wash Pelfrey Road will be called the “Upper Piney River” Section.
 When that section is constructed, the Piney River Trail from the vicinity of the Duskin Creek confluence with Piney River to the Newby Branch Trailhead will be a side trail off the CT.
 For now, this is contiguous trail from Shut-In Gap Road to Newby Branch Trailhead.